Aaron Sorkin: 1983–1990: Early work and breakthrough

 Sorkin was inspired to write his next play, a courtroom drama called A Few Good Men, from a phone conversation with his sister Deborah, who had graduated from Boston University Law School and signed up for a three-year stint with the U.S. Navy Judge Advocate General's Corps.
 Deborah told Sorkin that she was going to Guantanamo Bay to defend a group of Marines who came close to killing a fellow Marine in a hazing ordered by a superior officer.
 Sorkin took that information and wrote much of his story on cocktail napkins while bartending at the Palace Theatre.
 When he returned home, he would transcribe the story and notes onto the computer, forming a basis from which he wrote many drafts for A Few Good Men.

 In 1988, Sorkin sold the film rights for A Few Good Men to producer David Brown before it premiered, in a deal that was reportedly "well into six figures".
-Brown had read an article in The New York Times about Sorkin's one-act play Hidden in This Picture, and found out Sorkin had a play called A Few Good Men that was having Off Broadway readings.
+Brown had read an article in The New York Times about Sorkin's one-act play Hidden in This Picture, and found out Sorkin had a play that was having Off Broadway readings.
 Brown produced A Few Good Men on Broadway at the Music Box Theatre.
 It starred Tom Hulce and was directed by Don Scardino.
 After opening in late 1989, it ran for 497 performances.
-Sorkin continued writing Making Movies and in 1990 it debuted Off-Broadway at the Promenade Theatre, produced by John A. McQuiggan, and again directed by Don Scardino.
+Sorkin continued writing Making Movies and in 1990 it debuted Off-Broadway at the Promenade Theatre, produced by John McQuiggan, and directed by Don Scardino.
 Meanwhile, Brown was producing for TriStar Pictures, and tried to interest them in adapting A Few Good Men into a film, but his proposal was declined due to the lack of star actor involvement.
 Brown later received a phone call from Alan Horn at Castle Rock Entertainment who was eager to make the film.
 Rob Reiner, a Castle Rock producing partner, opted to direct.

 1991–1997: Writing for Castle Rock Entertainment

 A Few Good Men at London's Theatre Royal Haymarket on August 31, 2005.

 Sorkin worked under contract for Castle Rock Entertainment, where he befriended colleagues William Goldman and Rob Reiner, and met his future wife Julia Bingham, who was one of Castle Rock's business affairs lawyers.
 Sorkin wrote several drafts of the script for A Few Good Men in his Manhattan apartment, learning the craft from a book about screenplay format.
-He then spent several months at the Los Angeles offices of Castle Rock, working on the script with director Rob Reiner.
-William Goldman (who regularly worked under contract at Castle Rock) became his mentor and helped him to adapt his stage play into a screenplay.
+He then spent several months at the Los Angeles offices of Castle Rock, working on the script with Reiner.
+Goldman, who regularly worked under contract at Castle Rock, became his mentor and helped him to adapt his stage play into a screenplay.
 The film, directed by Reiner, starred Tom Cruise, Jack Nicholson, Demi Moore and Kevin Bacon, and was produced by Brown.
 A Few Good Men was released in 1992 and was a box office success, grossing $243 million worldwide.